The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Other Axioms

 Following a more typical social choice route, \citet{CGN22} initiated the axiomatic characterisation of PB rules, focusing on \greWelCost{} for now.

 Finally, it is also worth mentioning that \citet{GKSA19} provided the first analysis of PB rules in terms of epistemic criteria (being a maximum likelihood estimator) to date, another branch of the axiomatic approach \citep{ElSl16, Piva19}.
+The epistemic analysis of PB with approval ballots has then been the focus of \citet{ReEn23}.